2021 National congress on food, nutrition, and the dining experience in aged care

 The introduction of IDDSI has helped to highlight the need to regularly and consistently ensure all food service staff understand the importance of mastering texture modification levels and are fully supported by facility management in all aspects of education so they are able to perform to the best of their ability.

-For Aged Care Chefs looking for the practical outcomes of the Congress, Hospitality Services Manager at Anglicare Newcastle, Barry McKibbin shared the changes being made at Anglicare to help their Aged Care kitchens improve the quality of food and food service for their residents.
+For aged care chefs looking for the practical outcomes of the Congress, Hospitality Services Manager at Anglicare Newcastle, Barry McKibbin shared the changes being made at Anglicare to help their aged care kitchens improve the quality of food and food service for their residents.

 The Meals Matter project is now underway and has a vision —